 - After straining, measure the apple cider vinegar left and mix it with an equal amount of raw honey and add the cayenne pepper.

 - Store in the refrigerator and take 1 teaspoon as needed daily or when illness strikes.
-I’ve taken as much as 1 tsp an hour during illness until I felt better.
+I’ve taken as much as 1 teaspoon an hour during illness until I felt better.

 Ever made a spicy cider like this?
 What is your favorite natural remedy for cold and flu?